MAKING A DIFFERENCE IN BUSINESS AND BEYOND

 2006 also saw Huntswood named Best Outsourcing Services Provider at the Compliance Register Awards.

 As the decade progressed, Huntswood went from strength-to-strength.
-As well as the consistent expansion of its business improvement offering due to high demand, the company’s leaders focused on further developing its regulatory consulting capabilities.
+As well as the consistent expansion of its operational offering, the company’s leaders focused on further developing its regulatory consulting capabilities.

-Huntswood’s regulatory consulting activity was predicated on the firm belief that compliance can be used as a ‘competitive weapon’, and a benefit rather than a hindrance to a regulated firm.
+Huntswood’s regulatory consulting activity was predicated on the firm belief that compliance can serve as a competitive edge for a regulated firm.
 Uncompromising in this belief, Huntswood hosted a two-day seminar with 70 clients on exactly this subject in 2006.

 A new balance had been struck.
-Huntswood now had a unique blend of business improvement and regulatory expertise which ensured that high standards of compliance would lead to tangible operational benefits for clients.
+Huntswood now had a unique blend of operational and regulatory expertise which ensured that high standards of compliance would lead to tangible operational benefits for clients.

 Huntswood would go on to produce the first of many research papers, this time on the changing face of regulation, in 2011, which was verified by YouGov and welcomed by the regulator and clients.